firassBenNacib/jessie-tomcat-deploy/README.md

 # Jessie Tomcat Deploy

-Automate the setup of a Tomcat 9 service on a legacy Debian Jessie system, using Ansible inside a Docker container.
-This project builds a simulated environment for testing WAR deployments under controlled JVM heap settings.
+Automate the setup of Tomcat 9 on a legacy Debian Jessie system.
+This project uses Ansible inside a Docker container to simulate a production-like environment and deploy a WAR file.

 ## Overview

-This project builds a Docker container running Debian Jessie with `systemd`, simulating a legacy production machine.
-Inside it:
+This project builds a Docker container running `debian:jessie` with `systemd`, simulating a legacy server.

+Inside the container:

-* Installs Java 8 and Tomcat 9
+* Installs OpenJDK 8 and Tomcat 9
+* Configures Tomcat as a `systemd` service
-* Deploys a sample WAR
+* Deploys a sample WAR file
-* Runs tests to verify deployment
-* Uses Ansible for full provisioning
+* Uses Ansible for full automation
+* Runs post-deployment tests

-Memory allocation is based on the environment:
+JVM heap size is automatically set based on the environment:

-* `DEV`: 256m heap
+* `DEV`: `-Xms256m -Xmx256m`
-* `PROD`: 512m heap
+* `PROD`: `-Xms512m -Xmx512m`

 ## Table of Contents